 Mercury-Free Dentistry is the use of specifically developed protocols to minimize your risk of exposure during the removal and replacement of mercury-amalgam restorations (or ‘old-style’ metal fillings).

-Infection of the gums (also known as periodontal disease) can be a serious threat to your teeth and also to your overall health.
-Untreated gum disease has recently been recognized as a risk factor in heart disease as significant a risk factor as high cholesterol or smoking.
-Some of the warning signs of periodontal disease include bleeding gums, recession, loose teeth, bone loss and bad breath.
+Infection of the gums (also known as periodontal disease) can be a serious threat to oral health and also to your overall health.
+The inflammation and infection of untreated gum disease has been shown to be a significant risk factor in many systemic conditions such as diabetes, cancers, heart attack, and stroke.
+Some of the warning signs of periodontal disease include bleeding gums, receding gums, loose teeth, and bad breath.